ma-ha/aks-nsg-ingress-ban-ip/README.md

 The Container/Pod will listen for NginX Ingress Controller access logs (or any similar format logs).
 Attackers try lot of things in a short time (scripted) to find any backdoors, misconfigurations or security holes.

-Attackers IP adresses are banned
+Attackers IP addresses are banned
 1. if they do more HTTP errors (status code > 399) in a short time (default ERROR_THRESHOLD setting is 50)
 2. if they try to access URL paths containing NOGO_REQUESTS
    - default NOGO_REQUESTS patterns are "phpmyadmin,etc/passwd,wp-file-manager,phpunit" (feel free to extend them)